zebscripts/AFK-Daily/README.md

 ## Disclaimer <!-- omit in toc -->
 This is a very fragile script (it relies on pixel accuracy), which means the probability of encountering a new error every time a new patch rolls out by Lilith is pretty high.
 Keep an eye on the `Patch` badge to check the latest game version this script was tested on.

+Since lately I've been adding quite a lot of new features and bug fixes, this README is slowly but surely starting to get a big mess.
+I'll be working on an organized wiki one day, but for now this will do.
+For those who want to get a quick overview of this project instead of reading it all: Install an emulator (bluestacks) and the rest of the dependencies, run the script, update the freshly generated `config.sh` file, run script again and watch how game gets played.

 ## Table of Contents <!-- omit in toc -->
 - [Features](#features)